The Malaysian International Mediation Centre (“MIMC”) operates the following scheme for the accreditation of mediators.

 a) RM500.00 for Members of the Malaysian Bar holding a valid Practising Certificate;

 b) RM1,000.00 for persons who are not Members of the Malaysian Bar.

 11. Discretionary Power

-The Accreditation Committee of MMC in its sole discretion may waive all or any of the above requirements and extend any of the time limits under the accreditation scheme.
+The Accreditation Committee of MIMC in its sole discretion may waive all or any of the above requirements and extend any of the time limits under the accreditation scheme.

 12. Cancellation of accreditation